 To help you get the new roof you need, we offer flexible financing options for everyone.
 Learn more about our plans designed with you in mind.

 Dealing with storm damage can be stressful and overwhelming, especially if your home has sustained massive damages.
 If you need help repairing your home after a storm, look no further than Werner Roofing.
-We’ll repair damage from fallen trees, hail and any other leaks or concerns you may have.
+We’ll repair damage from fallen trees, hail, and any other leaks or concerns you may have.

-How do you know when it’s time for a new roof?The only way to be sure of your residential roof’s current condition is to have a licensed professional personally inspect it.
+How do you know when it’s time for a new roof?The only way to be sure of your asphalt roof’s current condition is to have a licensed professional personally inspect it.
 Werner Roofing is proud to offer free roof inspections for every client, so you can be sure of your roof’s condition.

 What are possible damages?

 When your home withstands a major storm, it’s hard to know exactly what damage there might be.
 So here are some things to look for when the storm passes to assess the amount of damage to your roof:

 - Torn or missing shingles – Usually a result of high winds ripping them off the roof, it’s a good idea to get them fixed or replaced as soon as possible.